Data Visualisation Tools

 • No offline access

 Excel is a spreadsheet application that is part of the Microsoft Office suite of productivity applications.
-Excel can be used to store, organize, and analyze data.
+Excel can be used to store, organise, and analyse data.

-There are many ways to use Excel as a data visualization tool.
-One way is to use the built-in charts and graphs to create visualizations.
+There are many ways to use Excel as a data visualisation tool.
+One way is to use the built-in charts and graphs to create visualisations.
 Another way is to use the data in Excel to create custom visuals using the Visual Basic for Applications (VBA) programming language.

 Key features of Microsoft Excel

-• The user can store, organize, and analyze data.
+• The user can store, organise, and analyse data.

 • It comes with built-in features that make it easy to enter and manipulate data.

-• This data visualization tool is loaded with powerful data analysis features that can be used to discover trends and relationships in data.
+• This data visualisation tool is loaded with powerful data analysis features that can be used to discover trends and relationships in data.

 • Excel is a versatile program that can be used for various tasks, from simple data entry to complex data analysis.